-15. Boundaries So far as you are aware, has any boundary of your property been moved in the last 10 years? []YES [x]NO []Don't know If you have answered yes, please give details: Notices that affect your property 16.
-Notices that affect your property Notices that affect your property e past three years have you ever received a notice:
+15. Boundaries So far as you are aware, has any boundary of your property been moved in the last 10 years? [ ]YES [x]NO [ ]Don't know If you have answered yes, please give details: Notices that affect your property

-b that affects your property in some other way? []YES [x]NO С that requires you to do any maintenance, repairs or improvements to your property? []YES [x]NO If you have answered yes to any of a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchaser of your property.
+16. In the past three years have you ever received a notice: а advising that the owner of a neighbouring property has made a planning application? [ ]YES [x]NO b that affects your property in some other way? [ ]YES [x]NO С that requires you to do any maintenance, repairs or improvements to your property? [ ]YES [x]NO If you have answered yes to any of a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchaser of your property.

-Declaration by the seller(s)/or other authorised body or person(s) I/We confirm that the information in this form is true and correct to the best of my/our knowledge and belief.
-Signature(s): Haarvey Johnston Capacity: [x]Owner []Legally Appointed Agent for Owner Date: 11/04/2023
+that the informat Declaration by the seller(s)/or other authorised body or person(s) I/We confirm hat the information in this form is true and correct to the best of my/our knowledge and belief.
+Signature(s): Constance Mollison Capacity: [x]Owner []Legally Appointed Agent for Owner Date: 15/07/2023